Health Equity Committee Members

 Dr. Tollie B. Elliott, Sr.

-For the last six years, Dr. Elliott has served as the Chief Medical Officer for Mary’s Center.
-In this capacity, he has been instrumental in strengthening the sustainability of the organization by designing, developing, and implementing the first telemedicine program in the District of Columbia at a Federally Qualified Health Center.
+Dr. Elliott is the former Chief Executive Officer of Mary’s Center.
+Since 2016, Dr. Elliott served as the Chief Medical Officer for Mary’s Center.
+In this capacity, he was instrumental in strengthening the sustainability of the organization by designing, developing, and implementing the first telemedicine program in the District of Columbia at a Federally Qualified Health Center.
 Leading his team to develop new and innovative strategies has contributed to Mary’s Center being nationally recognized for the quality of healthcare delivered to their patients.

 In addition to his role at Mary’s Center, Dr. Elliott counsels and serves on the medical advisory boards and credentialing committees for Amerigroup MD, Amerigroup DC, AmeriHealth Caritas DC, and Emerson Clinical Research Institute.